eonist/Element/README.md

 ## Progress:
 **2017-02-23**
+- Fixed slider positioning in sliderTreeList

+**2017-02-23**
 - Fixed margin error in TreeList

 **2017-02-22**
 - Significant improvements to RBSliderFastList, SliderFastList and FastList